IvanPalm/HomeServer/README.md

 This setup provides basic protection, restricting access to only the specified ports.
 Be sure to configure additional rules for any other services you intend to expose.

-Here’s the summarized and formatted markdown for the instructions:

 ---

 ### Configure SSH Key Authentication